vahidAK/PatMat/README.md

                         0.1.
   --include_all_variants, -iav
-                        By default, only variants that have "PASS" or "." in the FILTER column of the input vcf file will be used.
+                        By default, only variants that have "PASS" or "." in the FILTER column of the input vcf file will be used during phasing and PofO assignment.
 Select this flag if you want to use all the variants.
   --include_supplementary, -is
-                        Also include supplementary reads (Not recommended).
+                        Also include supplementary reads.
   --include_indels, -ind
                         Also include indels for read phasing to haplotypes.
   --per_read PER_READ, -pr PER_READ